 He also began writing at that time with sketch comedy shows The Toilet Monologues and The Reindeer Monologues for Gearstick; leading on to Cubicles and Crusaders of the Lost Heart for Riverina Young Peoples Theatre, And Then There Were 3 through the Street Theatre’s Hive Program and several short films and unfinished novels.
 He's currently writing the comedy series, Trainee Bomb Squad, a horror-comedy feature (both with Nick Stannard) and adapting his psychological thriller, Snatchers (inspired by Robert Louis Stevenson's The Body Snatchers) in to a feature.

-Recent stage credits include: two successful seasons of his solo production of Jacob Marley’s Christmas Carol; Roo Webber in Pigeonhole Theatre’s lauded production of Summer of the Seventeenth Doll; and Thomas Novachek in The Street Theatre’s Venus In Fur.
+Recent stage performance credits include: St Nicholas, Exclusion, Jacob Marley’s Christmas Carol; Summer of the Seventeenth Doll; and Thomas Novachek in The Street Theatre’s Venus In Fur.
+He will soon be seen in Echo Theatre's Wolf Lullaby in February 2021.

-Most recently he dove in to the digital theatre world with the livestreamed production of Conor Mcpherson's St Nicholas.
-A unique blend of cinematic and theatrical storytelling delivered amidst the Covid lockdown.
+2020 saw Craig dive in to the digital theatre world with the livestreamed production of Conor Mcpherson's St Nicholas.
+A unique blend of cinematic and theatrical storytelling delivered amidst the Covid lockdown, hailed as one of the best examples of a streamed theatrical experience to come out of this year.

 Craig is also a father of four, a motorcycle enthusiast, gamer, somewhat-regular meditator, progressive callisthenics practitioner, Wing Chun Kung Fu student, not very successful organic vegetable grower, often house-husband, Connoisseur vanilla ice-cream addict and occasionally finds time to sleep...